MicroStrategy/rest-api-docs/docs/rest-api-families.md

 ---
-sidebar_label: REST API Families
+sidebar_label: REST API families
-title: MicroStrategy REST API Families
+title: MicroStrategy REST API families
 description: The MicroStrategy REST API Explorer lets you drill down into the individual APis.
 You can see HTTP headers and input and output information for each request, and enter values to try out the APIs.
 ---